Obrelix/WasteZero/README.md

 ## Getting Started

 To run the application locally, clone the repository and open the project in Visual Studio or your preferred code editor.
 Then, build and run the project.
-You can also access the live demo of the application [here](insert-link-to-live-demo).

 ## Features